vindarel/cl-readline/README.md

 and perhaps reedit those lines, and perform csh-like history expansion on previous commands.

-These bindings provide Lispy interface to GNU Readline somewhat reducing its hair.
+These bindings provide a Lispy interface to GNU Readline somewhat reducing the pain you are bound to experience when you use it.
 Some minor features are omitted, they may be added on request.
 Open an issue if you have any propositions.

 ## Installation